 SFS Degree Requirements and Academic Policies

-The School of Foreign Service educates the next generation of world leaders through a globally focused core curriculum, second language proficiency, and the opportunity to develop deep subject matter expertise through a required major and optional minors, certificates, electives, study abroad and other programs.
+The School of Foreign Service formally educates the next generation of discerning citizens and leaders through a globally focused core curriculum, second language proficiency, and the opportunity to develop subject matter expertise through a required major and optional minors, certificates, electives, study abroad and other programs.

 Consistent with Georgetown’s Jesuit identity, the SFS goal is to facilitate engaged citizens who will act with ethics and morality and apply their knowledge and insights to serve their communities and the world as students and throughout their lives.

-The curriculum is governed by the SFS Curriculum Committee and is delivered and administered by the faculty and the curricular deans.
+The curriculum is governed by the SFS Curriculum Committee and is delivered and administered by the faculty and the advising deans.
 Each major is governed by its respective field committee.

 1. Degree Requirements